Tariffs remain a key unknown

 With the only certainty being uncertainty, markets have maintained their composure through the escalation of US trade developments with China.

 Generally speaking, risk assets performed well in July with most global equity markets posting solid gains.
-Significantly, “value”, as a style factor, performed well compared to “growth”, which benefitted our core global equity holding (Schroder QEP Blend Strategy) which has an inherent value bias and which has been hurt for some time by the persistent outperformance of “growth” and “momentum” over “value”.
-Credit spreads retraced some of their losses with global high yield having a decent month despite relatively narrow spreads and evidence of broader fundamental and technical deterioration.
-While bond yields moved higher in July, our very modest duration positioning of 0.7 years helped protect the portfolio from this negative drag.
+Significantly, “value”, as a style factor, performed well compared to “growth” — value assets have been hurt for some time by the persistent outperformance of “growth” and “momentum” over “value”.

 China can’t be forgotten either.
 Growth has slowed and the imbalances that have been well documented are having an impact.
 Policy has been eased, but the risks of a further moderation in Chinese activity can’t be dismissed.